Why does one-piece-flow matter?

 The link between these two key intentions is takt time.
-If we could produce every component of the final product exactly at takt time (daily operating time divided by daily production requirement), which would mean that every component moves at the same takt rhythm, to produce a finished good at the same takt, the stagnation of parts which makes much of the lead-time could be eliminated, and lead-time minimized.
+If we could produce every component of the final product exactly at takt time (daily operating time divided by daily production requirement), which would mean that every component moves at the same takt rhythm, the stagnation of parts that makes up much of the lead-time could be eliminated, and lead-time minimized.
 However, if you've ever moved from batches to flow you know that this is by no means easy, and in many areas, usually upstream, we're forced by the nature of the process, to produce in batches.
 Still, in assembly, with the right cell organization it's possible to get pretty close to takt time.

 In any batch process, these seven wastes are fairly obvious to any observer, but not necessarily to the operator.
 It's hard to explain to an operator, for instance, that carrying a crate of components to her workstation is "waste."
 This is what they need to do to get the job done, so why do we call this waste?
 But, as an engineer, it's easy to see all these value-less operations and to try to improve the system to take it out.
 Eventually, this leads you to create multi-process cells delivered continuously by a small train and so on.
 This both improves the lead-time and dramatically reduces the waste in the system.

 But once you've set up the cells, what next?
 How do we see the waste if parts are flowing through the line?
-In fine, this is where lean comes into its own.
-Operators can now be involved in improving the details of their workstation and standardized work to Kaizen finer waste away.
+This is where lean comes into its own.
+Operators can now be involved in improving the details of their workstation and standardized work to kaizen finer waste away.

 For instance, I was recently walking through a plant that manufactures auto parts with semi-automated lines.
 At one of these lines, we could see the operator accumulating bodies although there was a defined space for only one.
-When we asked him about it, he immediately said "yes, I know we should be working in single-piece flow, but every twenty parts, I need to go and fetch a box of components, so if don't have enough parts in advance, the whole cell will stop."
+When we asked him about it, he immediately said, "Yes, I know we should be working in single-piece flow, but every 20 parts, I need to go and fetch a box of components, so if don't have enough parts in advance, the whole cell will stop."
 The operator himself can tell you exactly what the problem is.

-The difference between single piece flow (asking the operator to put their finished part on the next person's jig) and three-piece flow was clear.
-With a few parts in the process, the line appeared to work continuously without any major issues - and also without any clear opportunities for Kaizen, when seen from the outside.
-At zero or one piece (because of the loading-unloading of the automated parts of the line) the line now was both ripe with Kaizen opportunities, and opportunities the operators themselves could see and think about.
+The difference between single-piece flow (asking the operator to put their finished part on the next person's jig) and three-piece flow was clear.
+With a few parts in the process, the line appeared to work continuously without any major issues - and also without any clear opportunities for kaizen, when seen from the outside.
+At zero or one-piece flow (because of the loading-unloading of the automated parts of the line), the line now was with kaizen opportunities the operators themselves could see and think about.
 With one-piece flow, the line moved into the lean world.

-I recently had the privilege of spending some time with Masaaki Imaï, who brilliantly introduced Kaizen to the west (I can't recommend his books enough: Kaizen and Gemba Kaizen), and he is insists on three core principles to sustain Kaizen: flow, synchronicity, and leveling - in other words, flowing at takt time, and all the relevant methods to make it so, even when the technical processes are not set up to do so naturally.
+I recently had the privilege of spending some time with Masaaki Imaï, who brilliantly introduced kaizen to the West (I can't recommend his books enough: Kaizen and Gemba Kaizen), and he insists on three core principles to sustain kaizen: flow, synchronicity, and leveling - in other words, flowing at takt time, and all the relevant methods to make it so, even when the technical processes are not set up to do so naturally.
 Indeed, takt is the hinge between lead-time reduction in the total process and waste eradication in every work cycle.
 As Brazilian sensei Gilberto Kosaka expresses it vividly, lean is about flow-stop-flow-stop: continuous flow and then stop for either a quality issue or an imbalance in the process.
-Every "stop" is a Kaizen opportunity.
+Every "stop" is a kaizen opportunity.